San Francisco Seismic Soft Story Retrofit

 This legislation requires the evaluation and retrofit for “multi-unit soft-story buildings,” defined as:

 - Application of permit for original construction was prior to January 1, 1978

 - Two or more stories over a basement or underfloor area that has any portion extending above grade

-- A soft story condition that has not been seismically strengthened to the standards set forth in the ordinance.
+- A soft-story condition that has not been seismically strengthened.

 From solar panels to HVAC, there are thousands of PACE eligible improvements you can make to your property.
 CounterpointeSRE financing can cover energy efficiency, renewable energy, or risk mitigation improvements.
 Take this opportunity to find ways to not only improve property safety, but also lower energy costs and increase the value of your property.